bbbbart/Lid-Driven-Cavity/README.md

 u = horizontal velocity
 v = vertical velocity

-Equations that use partial differentials need to be put into a finite difference form that approximates derivatives.
+Partial differential equations need to be put into a finite difference form that approximates derivatives.
 Earlier versions of the project used central difference, which takes the average of all neighboring cells.
 The current version uses a more stable method called first-order upwind, which uses conditional statements to check which direction the fluid is flowing.
 These statements then decide which of the cell's neighbors should be used in the finite difference approximation.
 For example a positive horizontal velocity would have the approximation $\frac{u_{i,j}-u_{i-1,j}}{\Delta x}$.
 A negative velocity would have the approximation of $\frac{u_{i+1,j}-u_{i,j}}{\Delta x}$.

 ### Pressure